Building Olympic Terminal at Heathrow Airport Will Create New Jobs

 What is your opinion about the plan of building a new Olympic Terminal at Heathrow Airport?
 If you are working in the building construction sector, do you think that could be a good opportunity for you/your business?
 Share your thoughts by leaving a comment below:

 Posted on January 25, 2012, in 2012 olympics jobs, construction jobs, construction news, Infrastructure, t4ts, train4tradeskills and tagged 2012 Summer Olympics, building, building sector, construction news, construction sector, economy, growth, Heathrow Airport, Investment, London Heathrow Airport, London Olympics, Olympic Games, Paralympian, Paralympic Games, train 4 trade skills news, train4tradeskills.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.